 +1.917.667.4323 Mobile / WhatsApp / Signal

-John Oldfield is CEO at Accelerate Global, LLC, advising non-profit, corporate, and government clients in their efforts to rapidly and sustainably accelerate progress toward water, health, security, climate, gender, and environment goals.
+John Oldfield is CEO at Accelerate Global, LLC, advising non-profit, corporate, and government clients in their efforts to rapidly and sustainably accelerate progress towards water, health, security, climate, gender, and environment goals.
 He has also recently launched the Global Parliamentary Water Network.

 From 2017–2021 he was the Managing Principal at Global Water 2020.
-He is an internationally recognized expert in global water security.
+He is an internationally recognised expert in global water security.
 He has testified before the U.S. Congress several times and has been published and interviewed in CNN, The Hill, USA Today, Forbes, NPR, New Security Beat, Circle of Blue, The Guardian, and Inside Philanthropy.

 Previously, John was the CEO of Water Advocates, encouraging the entire U.S. government to elevate and integrate global water security across the U.S. foreign policy and national security architecture.
 He also successfully influenced the Intelligence Authorization Act of 2020, requiring the U.S. intelligence community to “report on the implications of water insecurity on the national security interests of the United States.”